 Cons: Aging design, camera is only fine

 If you simply want to get Apple’s iOS at the cheapest price possible, then the iPhone SE is the way to go.
-The iPhone SE is worse than the iPhone 12 in pretty much every way, but it’s by no means a bad phone — and still excellent value.
+The device is worse than the iPhone 13 in pretty much every way, but it’s by no means a bad phone — and still excellent value.

 The phone has the design of the iPhone 8, meaning that it has a larger forehead and chin, and a Touch ID sensor at the bottom of the front.
 While it does look a little dated, it still has a classic design that many love.

 The phone doesn’t offer the latest and greatest performance, but it’s still an excellent-performing phone.
 You’ll get an Apple A13 Bionic processor, along with either 64, 128, or 256GB of storage.
 On the back of the phone, there’s a 12-megapixel camera, and it can take relatively good photos, especially for a phone in this price range.Apple iPhone SE Price:$399.00 Available from Amazon, BGR may receive a commission